 Most of the recipes I’ll be featuring will be baking recipes, since they can be a little trickier to adapt to be gluten free.
 So here’s how it will work: I’ll feature a recipe, let you know where it came from, and I will explain what type of adaptions I made.
 Hopefully, this will help some of you understand what types of adaptions you can make and use as a starting point for trying it with your own recipes.
 What won’t I do?
 I won’t give you the original recipe.
 Not because I don’t want to tell you, but because I still believe in publishing companies.
 If you happen to have the exact book or find the recipe, you’ll be able to take a closer look.
 If not, I will always link to the exact book for reference.

 Are you ready?
 Let’s get started with the first recipe!
 For the month of October (we are just a day or two away), and in honor of the start of Fall, I chose these lovely baked apple donuts from one of my favorite books, Beyond Parsley.
-This is such a fantastic baking book, and is actually where my favorite gluten free carrot cake recipe comes come!
+This is such a fantastic baking book, and is actually where my favorite gluten free carrot cake recipe comes from!
 So gather that extra apple or two you still have from the orchard and let’s discuss this recipe.

 Donuts and muffins seem to be a little tricky for me when trying to adapt them to be gluten free, because the texture doesn’t always come out right.
 Don’t worry though, I finally got it down for these donuts!